Burdwan Medical College: History

-Courses and Admission
+Courses and admission

 Burdwan Medical College and Hospital undertakes the education and training of students in MBBS & postgraduate courses.
 The yearly undergraduate student intake is 200 from the year 2019.
 Presently, other than medical undergraduates, the institution is also the knowledge hub for nearly 186 post-graduates and 3 super-specialties per batch.

 This college is affiliated to West Bengal University of Health Sciences and is recognised by the National Medical Commission.
-The selection to the college is done on the basis of merit through National Eligibility and Entrance Test.
+The selection to the college is done on the basis of merit through National Eligibility and Entrance Test (NEET-UG).